 Atlanto-occipital and atlantoaxial joints

-Figure 4: Comparison between the atlanto-occipital and atlantoaxial joints
+Figure 4: Sagittal view of the atlanto-occipital and atlantoaxial joints

 - Anterior atlanto-occipital membrane:

 - Attaches anterior arch of the atlas to the anterior margin of the foramen magnum

 - Attaches the posterior arch of the atlas to the posterior margin of the foramen